 Chapter 152 of the Acts of 1997, as amended, authorized \$694 million of special obligation bonds to be issued for the purpose of building a new convention center in Boston (\$609 million), the Springfield Civic Center (\$66 million) and the Worcester Convention Center (\$19 million).
 The bonds are payable from monies credited to the Convention Center Fund created by that legislation, which include certain hotel tax receipts from hotels in Boston, Cambridge, Springfield and Worcester, a surcharge on car rentals in Boston, a parking surcharge at all three facilities, a surcharge on sightseeing tours and cruises in Boston, and sales tax receipts from certain hotels and other retail establishments in Boston, Cambridge, and Springfield.
 The legislation requires a capital reserve fund to be maintained at a level equal to maximum annual debt service and provides that if the fund falls below its required balance, the 2.75% convention center financing fee in Boston is to be increased (though the overall hotel tax in Boston, including the fee, cannot exceed 14%).
-As of June 30, 2019, taxes within the Convention Center districts support approximately \$261 million of interest on debts related to these Convention Centers.
-Taxes collected in FY19 were approximately \$161 million, while debt service on the bonds was approximately \$55 million.
+As of June 30, 2019, taxes within the Convention Center districts support approximately \$528 million of outstanding principal and approximately \$261 million, while debt service on the bonds was approximately \$55 million.